ska-telescope/ska-tango-testing/docs/src/guide/integration/advanced_use_cases.rst

 Early Stop Sentinel (``with_early_stop``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As we have already seen in the rest of this guide, the main purpose of the
-assertions and the event tracer is to check that a certain set of events
-occur.
-In distributed systems, it is common that some events may
-take a long time to happen because of external factors (e.g., network
+In distributed systems, events can take time to occur due to external factors
-delays, slow devices, etc.) or also because of the slowness of the system
+like network delays, slow devices, or system slowness.
+A common strategy to
-itself.
-The naive approach to deal with those slow events is to define
-a long timeout and wait for the events to happen or fail if the timeout
-is reached.
-However, if the timeout is too long, your tests may fail very
-slowly and this may be a problem in your CI/CD pipelines.
-Shortening
-the timeout is not always a good idea because it may lead to
+handle such delays is setting long timeouts.
+However, lengthy timeouts can
+slow your CI/CD pipelines, while shorter timeouts risk false negatives
-false negatives (i.e., the system is working correctly but the timeout is
+(failing when the system is actually working).
-reached before the events happen).

-To face this problem, we introduce the concept of an "early stop sentinel".
+To address this, we introduce the "early stop sentinel."
+This is a function
-An early stop sentinel is a function that monitors your events and, if it
+that monitors events and stops evaluation early if a specific condition is
-detects a certain condition, it stops the evaluation early, makes
-the assertion fail and permits you to avoid waiting for the timeout to
-be reached.
-Think about all the exception events you may already raise in
-your system: with an early stop sentinel you can catch them and stop the
-evaluation immediately, making your tests fail faster.
+met, causing the assertion to fail immediately.
+This avoids unnecessary
+waiting and helps tests fail faster when an issue is detected.

 The :py:func:`~ska_tango_testing.integration.assertions.with_early_stop`
-method permits you to define in a tracer assertion a stop condition
+function allows you to define a stop condition in a tracer assertion using
-through a lambda function that takes a
+a lambda function.
+This function takes a
-:py:class:`~ska_tango_testing.integration.event.ReceivedEvent` object as input
+:py:class:`~ska_tango_testing.integration.event.ReceivedEvent` object as
-and returns a boolean value.
-If the function returns ``True``, the evaluation
+input and returns a boolean value.
+If ``True``, the evaluation halts, and
-stops immediately and the assertion fails.
-If the function returns ``False``,
-the evaluation continues as usual.
-We can say that the early sentinel
+the assertion fails.
+If ``False``, the evaluation continues as usual.
-is very similar to a custom matcher, but it has the opposite effect.
+Essentially, the sentinel acts like a reverse matcher.
 Example:

 .. code-block:: python

   LONG_TIMEOUT = 250  # seconds
   assert_that(event_tracer).described_as(
-      "A set of events must occur within a long timeout "
+      "Events must occur within a long timeout, "
       "AND no error code is detected in the meantime."
   ).within_timeout(LONG_TIMEOUT).with_early_stop(
       lambda event: event.has_attribute("longRunningCommandResult") and
           "error code 3: exception" in str(event.attribute_value)
   ).has_change_event_occurred(
-      # (...) your assertions here
+      # Assertions here
   ).has_change_event_occurred(
-      # (...)
+      # More assertions
   ).has_change_event_occurred(
-      # (...)
+      # Additional assertions
   )

-In this example, the assertion chain will stop immediately if an event
+In this example, the assertion chain stops immediately if an event contains
-with the attribute "longRunningCommandResult" containing the string
+the attribute ``"longRunningCommandResult"`` with the string
-"error code 3: exception" is detected.
-This is a very simple example, but
-you can define more complex early stop sentinels as you need.
+``"error code 3: exception"``.
+You can define more complex sentinels as

-**NOTE**: the early stop sentinel is evaluated for each event in the tracer
-every time a new event is received and always has priority over
-the regular evaluation.
-Concretely this means that if at any moment
+needed.
+Potential use cases may be:

+- long running command results that indicate an error,
+- observation state faults,
+- common "wrong" state transitions or values,
+- whatever in your specific case may indicate a problem.

+**Key Points:**

+- The sentinel evaluates each event as it is received, taking priority
+  over regular evaluation.
-the early stop sentinel returns ``True``, the evaluation stops
+- If the sentinel returns ``True`` at any point (even at the start), the
-immediately and fails, even if your query succeeds.
-This also means
-that if at the beginning of the evaluation the early stop sentinel
-detects something in the current events, the evaluation will fail.
-If you
+  evaluation stops and fails.
-use this without a timeout the behaviour is very similar to a
+- Using the sentinel without a timeout behaves similarly to
-:py:func:`~ska_tango_testing.integration.assertions.hasnt_change_event_occurred`
+  :py:func:`~ska_tango_testing.integration.assertions.hasnt_change_event_occurred`,
-assertion (but they are separate things, and they can actually be
+  but they are two distinct features (in fact, you can actually combine them).
-combined together).

-**NOTE**: currently if you concatenate more early stop sentinels, only
+**NOTE:** Currently, if multiple sentinels are defined, only the last one
-the last one is considered.
-This may change in the future.
+is used.
+This behavior may change in future updates.